alex-bellon/wikipedia/README.md

 - [Flitch of bacon custom](https://en.wikipedia.org/wiki/Flitch_of_bacon_custom) - The awarding of a flitch of bacon to married couples who can swear to not having regretted their marriage for a year and a day is an old tradition, the remnants of which still survive in some pockets in England.
 - [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
 - [History of breakfast](https://en.wikipedia.org/wiki/History_of_breakfast)
+- [Human Interference Task Force](https://en.wikipedia.org/wiki/Human_Interference_Task_Force) - a team of engineers, anthropologists, nuclear physicists, behavioral scientists and others convened on behalf of the U.S. Department of Energy and Bechtel Corp. to find a way to reduce the likelihood of future humans unintentionally intruding on radioactive waste isolation systems.
 - [IBM during World War II](https://en.wikipedia.org/wiki/IBM_during_World_War_II) - Both the United States government and Nazi German government used IBM punched card technology for some parts of their camps operation and record keeping.
 - [Immurement](https://en.wikipedia.org/wiki/Immurement) - is a form of imprisonment, usually until death, in which a person is placed within an enclosed space with no exits.
 - [Kakistocracy](https://en.wikipedia.org/wiki/Kakistocracy) - a system of government that is run by the worst, least qualified, and/or most unscrupulous citizens.